uzsito/attach-hexa/README.md

 ## Serial interface
 You can manage Attach-Hexa over serial.
 Connect USB cable to Arduino, and use any terminal program with the following settings:
 * Baud Rate: 115200 | Data: 8bit | Parity: none | Stop bits: 1bit | Flow control: none
-* Local echo: on | New line transmit marker: CR, LF or CR+LF
+* Local echo: on | Send transmit marker: CR, LF or CR+LF

 Available commands:
 * Set any channel RPM: `/channel 2 4000`